 The Federal Reserve has begun to transition away from LIBOR, which is set to be fully phased out by June 2023.
 Expect floating-rate bonds and other products using LIBOR as a reference rate to transition to referencing alternative rates in fallback language and in new contracts.

 The frequency at which the yield of a floating rate note resets can be daily, weekly, monthly, or every three, six, or 12 months.
-Corporations, municipalities, and some foreign governments typically offer floating rate notes – which are sometimes called “FRNs”.
-The U.S. Treasury now issues floating rate notes as well.
+Corporations, municipalities, and some foreign governments typically offer floating rate notes (FRNs).
+The U.S. Treasury also issues floating-rate notes.

-You can purchase individual floating rate bonds (often abbreviated as – FRN (Floating Rate Notes) through a broker, or you can invest in mutual funds that invest only in floating rate securities.
-As of June 2016, there was four exchange-traded fund (ETFs) holding floating rate bonds exclusively:
+You can buy individual floating rate bonds, which are often abbreviated as FRN, through a broker, or you can invest in mutual funds that invest only in floating-rate securities.
+Four exchange-traded funds (ETFs) holding floating rate bonds exclusively are:

 - iShares Floating Rate Note Fund (ticker: FLOT)

 - Van Eck Market Vectors Investment Grade Floating Rate Bond ETF (ticker: FLTR)

 - SPDR Barclays Capital Investment Grade Floating Rate ETF (FLRN)